 Volume: this input is measured as the total number of documents in a given application or site

 - Activity: this input measures the activity levels of content, down to the site or document level, to help establish a baseline total cost of ownership (TCO) for later comparison with migration plans.

 The pivot chart provided in this sample report lets enterprises review graphs and information about the status, content, and size of analyzed drives and their files in one convenient location.

 Analyzer’s reports make it easy for CASAHL’s transition planners to identify straightforward and high-value migration opportunities.
 The same reports make it easy to identify low-value resources, such as applications and sites that have low (or no) collaboration and high complexity, and offer guidance on the best ways to handle those resources.
+These reports also enable enterprises to assess their active content and inactive content to decide what content needs to remain active and what can be moved to less expensive archival storage, thus keeping their TCO low.
+Analyzer’s reports also identify external dependencies, caused when systems such as SharePoint contain sites or apps which call out for external services to accomplish a task or retrieve data, that need to be dealt with before those sites or applications can be moved to the cloud.
 The reports themselves are delivered to the client enterprise in a combination of PowerPoint presentations and Excel workbooks to make further analysis of deployment details simple and keep the information readily accessible for non-IT personnel.

 Understanding the content in legacy systems is a key step for any migration; using that understanding to identify low-value and archive-ready content that doesn’t need to be migrated can dramatically increase the efficiency of a migration.
 We’ve found that organizations using the CASAHL Analyzer often reduce the total scope of their transition projects by up to 90% by identifying redundant and otherwise unproductive collaborative applications.
 Download the datasheet to learn more, or contact us for more information.